The teacher’s lounge… a sacred space where teachers go to have a break away from the craziness that is the reality of teaching, right?

 As teachers, we spend so much time (and money) creating classroom environments that are inviting for our students, so it’s sad that the school staffroom is often an afterthought!
 We know the benefits of creating a warm and welcoming environment in the classroom, the same thing applies to the school staffroom.
 By creating a sanctuary that teachers ‘want’ to go to is an essential element to foster a supportive community of educators!

 This blog will outline 10 cheap and cheerful ways that a school can update the staffroom.
 Whether you are a leader, or just feel like doing something nice for yourself and your colleagues, these ideas are the perfect way to create an inviting staffroom.

-These ideas are all cheap and involve either some extra time to organize a call out for donations, downloading some of our FREE printable resources or purchasing some items cheaply.
+These ideas are all cheap and involve either some extra time to organize a call out for donations, downloading some of our printable resources or purchasing some items cheaply.
 You might even be able to seek a donation from your school’s P&C committee.
 You won’t need much at all!

 Create a Book Swap Area

 Creating a book swap area for your classroom is actually a lot easier than it sounds.
 Put a note out for staff to bring in any old novels they don’t want any more.
 These BOOK SWAP letters were purchased from Kmart for $2.50 each and look amazing on this simple set of shelves.
 You can either purchase some shelves cheaply or ask around for anyone that has a book shelf in their classroom they are not using.

 Display Framed Inspirational Quotes

 Add a bit of color and positivity to your staffroom by printing and framing some inspirational quotes.

 Our collection of printable inspirational posters have been designed by one of our wonderful designers – Karen specifically for the staff room.